North Galway (UK Parliament constituency)

 North Galway was a UK Parliament constituency in Ireland, returning one Member of Parliament from 1885 to 1922.

-Prior to the 1885 United Kingdom general election the area was part of the Galway County constituency.
+Prior to the 1885 United Kingdom general election the area was part of the County Galway constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the UK Parliament.

 Boundaries

 This constituency comprised the northern part of County Galway.
 The boundaries were redefined in 1918 to take account of the transfer of the district electoral division of Rosmoylan from County Galway to County Roscommon under the 1898 Local Government Act.

 1885–1918: The baronies of Ballymoe, Clare and Dunmore.

 1918–1922: The rural districts of Glennamaddy and Tuam.

 Members of Parliament

 Elections

 The elections in this constituency took place using the first past the post electoral system.